Proper 25 (30) | Mark 10:46-52

 We know the story of Bartimaeus, a blind man sitting and begging by the roadside at Jericho.
 Even if we do not recall the details of it, we know the type of story it is.

 The important bit is that the fellow has a name.
 He is no anonymous leper or unnamed lame man.
 This is Bartimaeus, an individual with a past, a name, a face.
-He is not just anyone; he is someone in particular.
+He is not just any of us; he is someone in particular.
 One might imagine there was no shortage of blind men in the ancient world, medicine being limited and eyesight being vulnerable to such a range of maladies.
 This man’s blindness may have been common, but he is set apart, named, set face to face with Jesus.

 That gives us hope.
-Our own maladies, failures and needs may be commonplace, but in the eyes of God we are not.
+Our own maladies, failures, and needs may be commonplace, but in the eyes of God we are not.
 In the eyes of this God, we are each known, we each have a name.

 Continuing with the use of names in this passage, it is very odd that Bartimaeus begins calling Jesus by the title “Son of David”—it is the first time the title is used in the Gospel of Mark, and in this Gospel Bartimaeus is the only one to speak the phrase other than Jesus himself (chapter 12, verse 35.)
 Mark records Bartimaeus using the phrase twice, in fact, in this short passage.

 Perhaps a man whose days were spent sitting by the road leading into and out of Jericho, one of the oldest cities in the world, would have been inclined to think in terms of history and of the passage of time.
 Perhaps he had heard stories of the birth of Jesus from other travelers on the road, and the idea that Jesus was of the house of David had impressed him.
+Maybe the gospel writer was using Bartimaeus to make a point.

 Whatever the reason, Bartimaeus called to Jesus in a very particular way.
 He understood something of waiting, this beggar, and he understood something of seizing the moment when opportunity comes.
 By calling Jesus “son of David,” Bartimaeus recognized the long generations that his people had waited for the coming of the Messiah.
 By his insistence on being heard, despite the angry responses of the crowd, blind Bartimaeus demonstrated the importance of seeing the truth with one’s own eyes and acting on it.